 Kingston Council is in the Local Indigenous Network of the Victorian Department of Planning and Community Development Southern Metro Area.

-To be involved in Council’s work with our Aboriginal community, contact Council’s Community Engagement Team, on 9581 4734 email@example.com
+To be involved in Council’s work with our Aboriginal community, contact Council’s Community Engagement Team, on 9581 4734 or email@example.com